|For I was hungry

-Hunger Hike: Walkers seek pledges and walk five miles on a fall Sunday afternoon to raise money to fight world hunger.
+Hunger Hike: Walkers seek pledges and walk several miles on a fall Sunday afternoon to raise money to fight world hunger.
 Donations go primarily to local organizations which fight hunger, as well as to some national and international organizations.

 Parks Community Thanksgiving Meal: Volunteers from local churches provide money, pies, turkey, and time to prepare, package, and deliver 2500 meals to those in need.
 All food preparation is done at Chuck's restaurant.
 Help, young and old, is needed several days before and on Thanksgiving Day.

 Riverside Bible Camp: We advertise all Riverside events and participate in their annual Spring clean-up.